 Speeding Accidents in Georgia

 The term “speeding” refers to motor vehicle drivers who operate motor vehicles at a speed above the posted speed limit or who travel to fast for various driving situations including adverse weather conditions like snow and congested traffic.
 It is important to understand that “speeding” does not always mean a driver was exceeding the posted speed limit.
 In many cases, “speeding” refers to a motorist who traveling too fast for road conditions.
 The National Highway Traffic Safety Administration reports that the driving technique of speeding causes thousands of deaths throughout the country each year.
-Nearly one third of car accidents in the United States include at least one speeding driver.
+Nearly one third of car accidents in the United States can be classified as speeding accidents.
+Our Atlanta car accident lawyers are familiar with the dangers caused by excessive speeding.

 There are a few common reasons why motorists speed.
 One of the reasons that motorists speed is to avoid being late for important deadlines or work.
 Other motorists speed because it is uncertain what the post speed limit is.
 Motorists must know that there is never a good reason to speed and doing so can greatly endanger the lives of motorists.Georgia Law Regarding Speeding